AlSch092/hypervisor-packet-logger/README.md

 # helpervisor
 Intel VT-x Hypervisor with custom features to assist with pentesting, game hacking & bypassing

-Uses jonomango's "hv" project, found [here](https://github.com/jonomango/hv)  , in particular MMRs to catch execution of specific addresses
+Uses jonomango's "hv" project, found [here](https://github.com/jonomango/hv)

 ## Current Features:
 - Supports send() logging for all/any processes, recv() will be addded soon